Skip to main content Link Search Menu Expand Document (external link)

 The password for Username to use to authenticate against the proxy with.

-The Username and Port columns are optional for situations when your connection to the proxy is validated by whitelisting your own IP address
+The Username and Password columns are optional for situations when your connection to the proxy is validated by whitelisting your own IP address